 You’ll find bars like the P-Dog at the Alta Peruvian Lodge and Alta Lodge's Sitzmark are ready to serve up après-ski.
 Each lodge has its own character and unique amenities, so you are sure to find the one that’s right for you and your family.

 3. Gear Up

 You have several options when it comes to gear.
-The Alta Ski Shop and Demo Center has three locations, at Wildcat Base, on the mountain at Alf’s Restaurant and on the mountain at Watson Shelter.
+The Alta Ski Shop and Demo Center has four locations, at Wildcat base, Albion Day Lodge, on the mountain at Alf’s Restaurant and on the mountain at Watson Shelter.
 At all locations, you’ll find rental and demo packages for alpine, telemark and Nordic skiing.
 Retail shop, ski tuning, and snowshoe rentals are also available.
 Just off the mountain, you can also find gear from Alta Sports, Alta Peruvian Lodge, and Powder House Ski Shops.